csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

 the context of their instrument, whereas *giGlobal* is known everywhere and in the same way.
 It is also worth mentioning that the performance time of the instruments (p3) is zero.
-This makes sense, as the instruments are called, but only the init-pass is performed.[^1]
+This makes sense, as the instruments are called, but only the init-pass is performed.^[ You would not get any other result if you set p3 to 1 or any other value, as nothing is done here except initialization.]

 ### Performance Pass

 After having assigned initial values to all variables, Csound starts the actual performance.
-As music is a variation of values in time,[^2]  audio signals are producing values which vary in time.
-In all digital audio, the time unit is given by the sample rate, and one sample is the smallest possible time atom.
-For a sample rate of 44100 Hz,[^3]  one sample comes up to the duration of 1/44100 = 0.0000227 seconds.
+As music is a variation of values in time,^[ For the physical result which comes out of the loudspeakers or headphones, the variation is the variation of air pressure.]  audio signals are producing values which vary in time.
+In all digital audio,
+the time unit is given by the sample rate, and one sample is the smallest possible time atom.
+For a sample rate of 44100 Hz,^[ 44100 samples per second] one sample comes up to the duration of 1/44100 = 0.0000227 seconds.

 So, performance for an audio application means basically: calculate all the samples which are finally being written to the output.
 You can